Fluctuation Spectra and Force Generation in Non-equilibrium Systems: General Phenomenology of Narrow Unimodal Spectra

 Therefore the width of the force maxima increases \emph{linearly} with $n$, and the positions of the $n^{th}$ mechanical equilibria ($\Ffluct =0$) in the limit of narrowly-peaked spectra ($\nu \ll k_{\mathrm{max}}$) are given by

+Here the positive (negative) branches correspond to stable (unstable) equilibria.
+Eqs. (\ref{max_asym_force}) and (\ref{peak_width}) predict that the force-displacement curve has peak repulsion $\propto 1/L$ and peak width $\propto n \propto L$ for $L\ll \pi/\nu$.

+The asymptotic prediction \eqref{max_asym_force} arises from assuming that only one term in the sum \eqref{eqn:Fin} is significant.
+As such, this approximation breaks down when the width of the rectangles becomes comparable to the width of the peak in $G(k)$ itself, i.e.~when $L\sim1/\nu$.
+In consequence, the prediction of \eqref{max_asym_force} that the force becomes monotonically negative for $L> L_{\mathrm{thres}} = 3 \pi / 4 \nu$ is incorrect.
+However, in the limit $L \gg \pi/\nu $, the Riemann sum in (\ref{central_res}) is non-zero only for $L (k_{\mathrm{max}} - \nu)/\pi \lessapprox m \lessapprox L (k_{\mathrm{max}} + \nu)/\pi$; the force then continues to oscillate between attractive and repulsive and has the asymptotic decay

+which is the minimum (or maximal attractive) force.
+The inverse square decay is shown in the inset of Fig.~\ref{fluct_force}b.

-Here the positive (negative) branches correspond to unstable (stable) equilibria.
-Equations (\ref{max_asym_force}) and (\ref{peak_width}) predict that the force-displacement curve has peak repulsion $\propto 1/L$ and peak width $\propto n \propto L$.
-These predictions form a phenomenological theory that can be applied to systems where the fluctuation spectrum is not known \emph{a priori}: if force measurements are found to illustrate these scalings then we suggest that the underlying spectrum is likely to be narrow and uni-modal.
+These predictions are borne out by the numerical results for the Maritime Casimir effect discussed earlier (see fig.~\ref{fluct_force}b), but more importantly form a phenomenological theory that can be applied to systems where the fluctuation spectrum is not known \emph{a priori}: if force measurements are found to illustrate these scalings then we suggest that the underlying spectrum is likely to be narrow and uni-modal \footnote{The scalings derived here are specialized to the case of interactions between plates, which is a reasonable approximation for the interaction between objects when their separation is much less than their radii of curvature. }.

 We can now revisit the case of classic fluids at equilibrium.
-Obviously, the divergence in Equation (\ref{g_Eq}) as $k\rightarrow \infty$ is unphysical.
+Obviously, the divergence in Eq. (\ref{g_Eq}) as $k\rightarrow \infty$ is unphysical.
 This ultraviolet divergence is cured by noting that hydrodynamic fluctuations, as captured by the spectrum $G(k)$, are suppressed at the molecular lengthscale $k \sim 2\pi/\sigma$ where $\sigma$ is the molecular diameter.
-Therefore, our analysis (Equation (\ref{nthpeak})) predicts an oscillatory fluctuation-induced force with a period that is comparable to the molecular diameter.
-This is indeed observed in confined equilibrium fluids \cite{horn1981direct}, although clearly at the molecular lengthscale our hydrodynamic description breaks down and other physical phenomena, such as layering, become important.
+Therefore, our analysis (Eq. (\ref{nthpeak})) predicts an oscillatory fluctuation-induced force with a period that is comparable to the molecular diameter.
+This is indeed observed in confined equilibrium fluids \cite{horn1981direct}, although clearly at the molecular lengthscale our hydrodynamic description breaks down and other physical phenomena, such as proximity induded layering, become relevant.
 Importantly, while the oscillation wavelength of the disjoining force in equilibrium fluids is nanoscopic, of order the molecular scale, the oscillation wavelength in active non-equilibrium systems can be much larger than the size of the active particle, because the mechanism of force generation lies in a non trivial partition of energy.